top of page

 My first book, Writing: A Fact & Fun Book, synthesized everything that I had learned about the visual language.
 This meant that I started writing by thinking about the building blocks that we all use in order to communicate ideas.

 Woven through all of my work is a respect for the wisdom and integrity of children and youth.
 Childhood and adolescence are times of discovery and exploration.
 In my novels, I am trying to reflect some of the struggles of adolescence.
-These days, especially, we know that young people are emerging into a complex society.
+Young people are emerging into a complex society.
 They are grappling with contradictory and sometimes frightening concepts.
 I hope I am able to provide a context for my readers to explore difficult questions about the larger world around us.
 The world that they will make their own.

 bottom of page